animesh-deka/animesh-deka/README.md

 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking for help with Data Structures and Algorithms.
 - 💬 Ask me about DevOps and Open Source Community
-- 📫 How to reach me: Well you can mea=il me
+- 📫 How to reach me: Well you can mail me
 - ⚡ Fun fact: I love Anime!

 >Here are my GitHub stats: